Kanakk23/Semantic-Segementation/README.md

 This implementation has achieved an macro **F1 score of approximately 0.7** on the CamVid dataset.
 Future directions include extending support to other datasets like Pascal VOC and Cityscapes, improving training speed and data augmentation, and experimenting with pre-trained backbones and more advanced complex-valued operations.

 For any questions or collaboration inquiries, feel free to reach out.
 We hope this project serves as a useful starting point for exploring complex-valued neural networks in computer vision tasks.

+## Acknowledgments

+This project uses code from [complexPyTorch](https://github.com/wavefrontshaping/complexPyTorch).
+Big thanks to Sébastien M. Popoff (wavefrontshaping) for their awesome work!